wittnebelschmitz/habitist/README.md

 ![Setting up todoist key](https://i.imgur.com/sdCRpBI.png)

-4. We want to trigger this once after the day ends.
-So, find the time in UTC when it's 12AM in your country.
+4. We want to trigger this once the day ends.
+So, you will need to find the time in UTC when it's 12 AM in your country.
 > For example, Nepal is 5:45 hrs ahead of UTC.
-For 12:00AM in UTC, we have 5:45AM here.
-So, we need to trigger this API anytime after 5:45AM.
-Do the same calculation for your timezone and set that time in step 6.
+For 12:00 AM in Nepal, UTC time will be 6:15 pm i.e. 18:15.

+You can use [https://www.thetimezoneconverter.com](https://www.thetimezoneconverter.com/) to do it.
+As seen in screenshot, you just need to type 00:00 in the local time and select the `24` hour button.
+Note the time you get in the UTC column.

 ## License